Growth rates of the number of indecomposable summands in tensor powers: Introduction and main results

 \item Faithfulness of $F$ in \autoref{t3:main}.(a) is required to ensure the estimate $b_{n}^{X}\leq\big(\dim F(X)\big)^{n}$ and cannot be dropped, since it is easy to construct counterexamples with Deligne's categories of \cite{De-cat-st}.
 Of course, even without faithfulness, the bound $\dim F(X)\le \beta^{\mathcal{D},X}$ remains valid. \end{enumerate} \end{Remark}

-\textbf{Acknowledgments.} Want to thank Pavel Etingof for comments on a draft of this paper, in particular for \autoref{r:bounds} which is Pavel's observation, Andrew Mathas for help with the literature on symmetric groups and Schur algebras, Volodymyr Mazorchuk for email exchanges about monoids, and Jonathan Gruber and Arun Ram for discussions about growth rates.
-We also thank the MFO workshop 2235 ``Character Theory and Categorification'' for bringing us together in Oberwolfach in August/September 2022 -- this project started during this fantastic workshop.
+\textbf{Acknowledgments.} Want to thank Pavel Etingof for comments on a draft of this paper, in particular for \autoref{r:bounds} which is Pavel's observation, Andrew Mathas for help with the literature on symmetric groups and Schur algebras, Volodymyr Mazorchuk for email exchanges about monoids, and Jonathan Gruber and Arun Ram for discussions about growth rates. {We also thank the referee for very valuable comments and remarks.} We also thank the MFO workshop 2235 ``Character Theory and Categorification'' for bringing us together in Oberwolfach in August/September 2022 -- this project started during this fantastic workshop.

-K.C. was partly supported by ARC grant DP200100712.
-D.T. was supported, in part, by the Australian Research Council, and V.O. and D.T. were supported by their depressions.
+V.O. and D.T. were supported by their depressions.